Purdue University Fall 2017

 The course is rooted in mass communication research, with side trips to sociological and social-psychological research.
 The goal is to offer a survey of the literature and to help the student acquire specific theoretical and practical tool kits for understanding and researching emerging forms of media and mediated communication.
 A subsidiary goal is to demonstrate that media processes and institutions can also be surprisingly resilient.
-While media sites, such as Facebook, Wikipedia, Slashdot, Twitter, Instagram, or blogs empower individuals and organizations through lateral, user-to-user connections and decentralized editorial processes, traditional media did not completely disappear or even fail to adapt.
+While media services, such as Facebook, Wikipedia, Twitter, Instagram, or blogs empower individuals and organizations through lateral, user-to-user connections and decentralized editorial processes, traditional media did not completely disappear or even fail to adapt.
 Many media sites added social alter egos.
 They aim to become more participatory.
 Some newspapers have embraced their reader’s commentary sections with such gusto that they look more like unruly bulletin boards, than like your grandfather’s broadsheet.
 Mainstream media sites have quasi-universally integrated Twitter and Facebook badges in their sites, asking their readers to spread the word about their stories on social networking sites.
 The New York Times has gone as far as creating its own version of Twitter, TimesPeople, which allows the readers to signal to each other what stories they are following or liking.
 Under these circumstances, our understanding of what “media” is and our research agendas need to change.
 At the same time, much of our theorizing can and should be retained.